-When I got back to the philosophical problems and project of healthy longevity in 2017, after defending my philosophy MS thesis about it in 2005 and spending the next long decade in science and bioinformatics, one of the first problem I’ve found was that of distant self-imagination.
-This seemed to me as core and also well-defined problem that can be handled with the toolset of analytical philosophy quite well.
+When I got back to the philosophical problems and project of healthy longevity in 2017, after defending my philosophy MS thesis about it in 2005 and spending the next long decade in science and bioinformatics, one of the first problems I encountered was that of distant self-imagination.
+This seemed to me as a core and also a well-defined problem that can be handled with the toolset of analytical philosophy quite well.
 I’ve found the relevant literature quick and thought and wrote a lot about it, to myself.
 Then, I realised there’s a relevant branch of psychological research looking into distant self-simulation with interesting results.
-What I came up with then, as objectivation, was a thought experiment that I turned into an actual little empirical survey as I’ve asked 4 different people to do a series of thought experiments.
+What I came up with then, was a thought experiment that I turned into an actual little empirical survey as I’ve asked 4 different people (3 friends, 1 philosopher) to do a series of thought experiments.
 Here’s the informal slides I presented two them, without the results I typed into some tables during the interaction.
-2 years later am now ready to write up the philosophical study in subsequent post and also am happy to report that I managed to find actual psychologists who have taken up on the idea and did a survey including hundreds of people, I presented some results in Brussels in 2018, and a paper is under peer review.
+2 years later am now ready to write up the philosophical study in subsequent post and also am happy to report that I managed to find actual and great psychologists who have taken up on the idea and did a survey including hundreds of people.
+I presented some results in Brussels in 2018, and a paper is under peer review.